Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 How to tell if your phone is being spied on

-Most spyware tools cause bugs that will help you identify them.
+Most spyware and other cyber spying tools cause bugs that will help you identify them.
 Simply pay close attention to the way your mobile device functions.
-Here are some signs that your phone might be compromised:
+Here are some signs that your device is spying on you:

 Excessive battery drainage